-- If you use a sample size that is too small to detect a difference that is of practical significance, you may get a result that is not statistically significant even though there is a difference of practical significance; thus you have expended considerable effort to obtain a result that does not really answer the question of interest. - If you use a sample size that is larger than needed to detect a relevant difference, you have also wasted resources.
+- If you use a sample size that's too small to detect a difference of practical significance, you may get a result that's not statistically significant even though there is a difference of practical significance. - Thus you've expended considerable effort to obtain a result that doesn't really answer the question of interest. - If you use a sample size that is larger than needed to detect a relevant difference, you've also wasted resources.